Hornbills

 Hornbills are a group of peculiar birds, comprising 55-59 species, of which almost all belong to the family Bucerotidae, whereas two species, the huge ground-hornbills, have been transferred to a separate family, Bucorvidae.
 These birds are distributed in tropical Asia and Africa.

-The name of the type genus Buceros is derived from the Greek bous (‘cow’) and keras (‘horn’), referring to a peculiar protuberance, or casque, on the bill of most species.
+The name of the type genus Buceros is derived from Ancient Greek bous (‘cow’) and keras (‘horn’), referring to a peculiar protuberance, or casque, on the bill of most species.
 Hornbills are very noisy, and the casque is probably a means to increase the volume of their call, which carries quite a distance.

 Hornbills often call simultaneously, like these silvery-cheeked hornbills (Bycanistes brevis), gathered in a tree, Lake Manyara National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)